 - Some people follow a ketogenic (low-carb) diet to try to lose weight by forcing the body to burn fat stores.

 The body breaks these down into simple sugars.
-Glucose can either be used to fuel the body or stored in the liver and muscles as glycogen.1
+Glucose can either be used to fuel the body or be stored in the liver and muscles as glycogen.

-If there is not enough glucose available to meet energy demands, the body will adopt an alternative strategy in order to meet those demands.
+If there is not enough glucose available to meet energy demands, the body will adopt an alternative strategy in order to meet those needs.
 Specifically, the body begins to break down fat stores to provide glucose from triglycerides.
-Ketones are a by-product of this process.

 Ketones are acids that build up in the blood and are eliminated in urine.
-In small amounts, they serve to indicate that the body is breaking down fat, but high levels of ketones can poison the body, leading to a process called ketoacidosis.2
+In small amounts, they serve to indicate that the body is breaking down fat, but high levels of ketones can poison the body, leading to a process called ketoacidosis.

 Due to the fact that ketosis breaks down fat stored within the body, some diets aim to create this metabolic state so as to facilitate weight loss.

 Adhering to the ketogenic diet can lead to short-term weight loss.
-A study conducted in 2008 and published in the American Journal of Clinical Nutrition found that obese men following a ketogenic diet for 4 weeks lost an average of 12 lbs during this time.
+A study conducted in 2008 and published in the American Journal of Clinical Nutrition found that obese men following a ketogenic diet for 4 weeks lost an average of 12 pounds during this time.

 These health benefits could be due to the loss of excess weight and eating of healthier foods, rather than a reduction in carbohydrates.

 The ketogenic diet has also been used under medical supervision to reduce seizures in children with epilepsy who do not respond to other forms of treatment.
-Some studies have suggested that the diet could also benefit adults with epilepsy, although more research is required to confirm these findings.7,8
+Some studies have suggested that the diet could also benefit adults with epilepsy, although more research is required to confirm these findings.

-The American Heart Association (AHA), American College of Cardiology, and the Obesity Society have concluded that there is not enough evidence to suggest that low-carbohydrate diets such as the ketogenic diet provide benefits healthful to the heart.
+The American Heart Association (AHA), American College of Cardiology, and the Obesity Society have concluded that there is not enough evidence to suggest that low-carbohydrate diets such as the ketogenic diet provide health benefits to the heart.